-The Watson Institute’s LEAP Preschool program operates at the W. Bruce Thomas Education Center in Sharpsburg with additional locations in Beaver and Kittanning for qualified students.
+The Watson Institute’s LEAP Preschool program operates at the W. Bruce Thomas Education Center in Sharpsburg with additional classrooms in Ambridge for qualified students.

 LEAP Preschool operates in half-day sessions, with a.m. and p.m. classes available.

-For more information or to refer a student to the LEAP Preschool, contact Meagan Trimbur, M.Ed., Educational Liaison.
+For more information or to refer a student with autism to the LEAP Preschool, contact Meagan Trimbur, M.Ed., Educational Liaison.

 412-749-2805 or [email protected]